Thpwg/AGI-SCI-index/README.md

 Hero's Quest EGA ${\color{Blue}SCI}$ Game version 1.102, Interpreter version 0.000.629) Tested

 Quest for Glory 1 EGA ${\color{Blue}SCI}$ (Game version 1.200, Interpreter version 0.000.629) Tested<br>
-**Note: <code style="color : blue">This is not a LOWRES EGA edition of the 1992 remake,<br>
-but the edition with the definitive name of the series,<br>
+**Note: <code style="color : blue">This is not a LOWRES EGA edition of the 1992 remake, but the edition with the definitive name of the series,<br>
 i.e. Quest for Glory and not Hero's Quest.</code>**

 Quest for Glory 1 VGA Remake ${\color{Blue}SCI}$ (Game version 2.000, Interpreter version 2.000.411) Tested<br>